ppant/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-6-1.png)

-**The 5-minute interval that, on average, contains the maximum number of steps?**
+**2. The 5-minute interval that, on average, contains the maximum number of steps?**

 ```r
 # Identify the interval index which has the highest average steps